Please ensure Javascript is enabled for purposes of website accessibility

 A UCC lien is fairly standard practice and doesn’t indicate you did anything wrong.
 However, it can present some challenges for your business.

 Business credit could be affected.
-A UCC lien shows up on your credit report, including its status and any collections or disputes, for five years.
-Simply having a UCC lien on your credit report doesn’t hurt your business credit score.
-But if you default on your debt payments, your score could be impacted.
+A UCC lien shows up on your credit report for five years, including its status and any collections or disputes.
+Having a UCC lien on your credit report doesn’t hurt your business credit score.
+However, if you default on your debt payments, your score could be impacted

-Difficulty borrowing more money: Lenders and creditors will also be able to see any active liens on your credit report.
+Difficulty borrowing more money: Lenders and creditors can also see any active liens on your credit report.
 Multiple UCC liens can be filed with one business, but the creditor that filed first has priority to its assets.
 Since most small businesses don’t have a lot of assets to offer as collateral, most lenders won’t provide additional financing to a business that already has a UCC lien against it.

-Risk of losing your assets: When you borrow money, the expectation is that you will be able to pay it back.
+Risk of losing your assets: When you borrow money, the expectation is that you will be able to repay it.
 Of course, there’s always a chance that things could go wrong.
-If you encounter financial difficulty and are unable to make your loan payments, you could lose the assets under the lien.
+If you encounter financial difficulty and cannot make your loan payments, you could lose the assets under the lien.

 What Happens if You Default on an MCA?

 Merchant cash advances are an increasingly popular form of business financing.
-They are an advance on future receivables; you get cash upfront, and the MCA provider withdraws a percentage of your sales on a daily or weekly basis (plus fees) until the advance is paid off.
+They are an advance on future receivables; you get cash upfront, and the MCA provider withdraws a percentage of your sales daily or weekly (plus fees) until the advance is paid off.

 However, MCAs can be tricky.
-They’re expensive and eat into your daily cash flow.
-Which can make it tough to keep up with payments along with all your other obligations.
+They’re expensive and eat into your daily cash flow, making it tough to keep up with payments and all your other obligations.

 How to Get Rid of a UCC Lien